rudibakaal/CONVNET_Eye_Detection/README.md

 The data set contains 4852 images of eyes falling into 2 classes open and shut, selected from the Labeled Face in the Wild (LFW) database.[1].

-All features were standardised via sklearn's StandardScaler class.
-The categorical labels were also numerically converted using sklearn's Labelencoder class.
-Finaly, the converted class vector integer labels were converted into a binary matrix to facilitate categorical crossentropy with keras' to_categorical class.

 ## Neural Network Topology and Results Summary

 The binary crossentropy loss function was leveraged along with the Rmsprop optimizer for this classification task.